 What happens on a typical day in Ramadan?

 Ramadan Tents and Buffet Feasts are legendary across the Middle East.
-However, it is important to note that these are local F&B and Hotel offerings and don’t reflect the Ramadan meal and experience within people’s homes.
+However, it is important to note that these are local F&B and Hotel offerings.
+These don’t accurately reflect the Ramadan meal and experience within people’s homes.
+Ramadan meals are a sharing experience rather than a celebration of food itself.
 For Muslims Iftar is an opportunity to spend more time with family, whilst Suhoor is much calmer affair.
-Ramadan meals are a sharing experience rather than a celebration of food itself.

 Celebrating Ramadan in Doha